Oregon Citizens Alliance: Hands Off Washington

-In 1993, the OCA intervened in Washington state politics by introducing two ballot measures that would have threatened the employability of persons who were, or were perceived to be, LGBT.
+In 1993, the OCA intervened in Washington state politics by introducing two ballot measures that would have threatened the employability of persons who were, or were perceived to be, LGBTQ.
 An ad hoc grassroots movement called Hands Off Washington was organized in opposition to the measures.
 The Hands Off Washington campaign repelled both efforts.

 1996 Senate race

-In the 1996 U.S. Senate special election to succeed Senator Packwood, the OCA endorsed Gordon Smith over Ron Wyden in the race.
+In the 1996 U.S. Senate special election to succeed Senator Bob Packwood, the OCA endorsed Gordon Smith over Ron Wyden in the race.
 Critics faulted Smith for failing to take a strong stand against the OCA, and he was defeated by Wyden.
 When Smith made a second run for the Senate a few months later after incumbent Mark Hatfield had retired, Mabon ran against Smith.
 The Oregonian cited Mabon's candidacy as a key component of Smith's attempt in the second race to establish himself as a centrist, contributing to his victory over Democrat Tom Bruggere.